BrosMakingSoftware/Kodi-Launches-EmulationStation-Addon/README.md

 # Kodi Launches EmulationStation Addon
-Addon for Kodi to launch EmulationStation.
+Addon for Kodi to launch EmulationStation on Windows and Linux (platforms were EmulationStation have official support).

+Our goal is to bring to Kodi an easy access to launch this fantastic emulator front-end which provides a beautiful interface to run your roms from more than 50 systems (and counting) with personalized skins and art boxes.
+You can navigate on its menus using a controller which is perfect for a complete HTPC experience, also it has a built-in metadata scraper that lets you easily download game box art, correct titles, description and even ratings about your games.
+EmulationStation is cross-platform, and completely open source.

+This Addonn was made for Kodi Krypton v17.x and higher since it takes advantage of new features introduced on this version.

 ## Usage
 Use this Addon on Kodi if you want to launch EmulationStation from it using a nice interface created with original images taken from the program itself and games.
-It works on any platform where Kodi and EmulationStation can be installed (Linux, Windows, MacOS).
+It works on any platform where Kodi and EmulationStation can be installed (Linux and Windows).

-**Note:**
+**Notes:**
 This Addon is just a launcher, so it assumes that you already have installed and configured EmulationStation on your system.
-It will not assist you to install or configure EmulationStation or download roms or bios for it, you need to provide them.
+It will not assist you to install or configure EmulationStation or download roms or bios for it, you need to provide them by your own.
+This Addon does not collect any kind of hardware/software information, usage statistics or any kind of data from you or your system, we respect your privacy.

 ![Addon-Selected-Information.jpg](/script.kodi.launches.emulationstation/resources/addon-screenshots/Addon-Selected-Information.jpg)